Invasion and dissemination

 Dissemination

-Once in the bloodstream, tumour cells are disseminated to regions throughout the body.
+Once in the bloodstream, tumor cells are disseminated to regions throughout the body.
 Eventually those cells lodge in capillaries of other organs and exit into those organs, where they grow and establish new metastases.

-Although the location and nature of the primary tumour determine the patterns of dissemination, many tumours spread preferentially to certain sites.
+Although the location and nature of the primary tumor determine the patterns of dissemination, many tumors spread preferentially to certain sites.
 This situation can be explained in part by the architecture of the circulatory system and the natural routes of blood flow.
 Circulating cancer cells often establish metastases “downstream” from their originating organ.
 For example, because the lungs are usually the first organ through which the blood flows after leaving most organs, they are the most-common site of metastasis.